Crown of Queen Adelaide: Subsequent history

-Since Adelaide, all British queens consort have had their own special consort crown made for them, rather than wearing the crowns of any of their predecessors.
+From Adelaide until Elizabeth Bowes-Lyon, all British queens consort had their own special consort crown made for them, rather than wearing the crowns of any of their predecessors.
 Later consort crowns were made for Alexandra of Denmark (1902), Mary of Teck (1911) and Elizabeth Bowes-Lyon (1937).
+Camilla Shand was the first queen consort to wear the crown of a predecessor, that of Mary of Teck (albeit modified), since before Queen Adelaide.

-Queen Adelaide's crown, emptied of its jewels and discarded by the royal family, was loaned to the Museum of London by the Amherst family from 1933 until 1985.
-It was purchased by Asprey in 1987 and later acquired by Jefri Bolkiah, Prince of Brunei, who presented it to the United Kingdom.
-It had been valued at £425,000 in 1995 for the purposes of an application to export the crown to the United States.
+Emptied of its jewels and discarded by the royal family, the crown was loaned to the Museum of London by the Amherst family from 1933 until 1985.
+It was purchased by the jewellers Asprey in 1987.
+Jefri Bolkiah, Prince of Brunei, brother of the Sultan of Brunei, bought Asprey in November 1995 and presented the crown to the United Kingdom, along with the Coronation Crown of George IV, State Crown of George I, and Coronation Bible of George III.
+Earlier that year it had been valued at £425,000 for the purposes of an application to export the crown to the United States.
 The application was withdrawn during a review by the Reviewing Committee on the Export of Works of Art.
-It is part of the Royal Collection and has been on public display in the Martin Tower at the Tower of London since 1996.
+It is now part of the Royal Collection.
+It was on public display in the Martin Tower at the Tower of London from 1996 until 2023.